marodrigues20/udemy_java/Kafka-Streams-With-Spring-Cloud-Stream/Kafka-Stream-Examples/jsonposfanout/readme.md

 ## 18. Processing JSON Message Stream

+### This Application Consume a JSON and Send Avro object

+    - Have a look in application yaml file.
+You are going to see just producer section been defined.
+    - You don't see publish section defined.
+The reason for this is that by default in Kafka Stream binder, JSON (Serdes) Seserializer/Deserializer is the default options and It is implicit in the binder.

 ### SERDES
     - In this project, we will be using Kafka Streams API.
 We wont' be using Kafka Producer API.
     - The Kafka Streams API does not need a serializer.
 Instead, the Stream will be using a serde.